kostasIoannou/Eight8/README.md

 # Install the database  that I send you !!

-# After install it log in on admin panel with credential that i send you in email
+# After install it log in on admin panel with credential that I sent you in email
 1. Open the SEO URL.
 2. Unstall my custom module with name  -> Product Average Rating.
 3. Install it again to be sure that working ok.-> in order to fix it i make model, controller on admin of course